gliff-ai/support/docs/getstarted/interfaces/audit.md

 ## Introduction

-Welcome to the gliff.ai Audit interface, this has been designed for Team Owners and Team Members to review the curation and annotation of datasets by different users.
+Welcome to the gliff.ai AUDIT interface, this has been designed for Team Owners and Team Members to review the curation and annotation of datasets by different users.
-The Audit trail is an immutable record and can be used to demonstrate the robustness of annotation and ML training, both internally and also to external regulators.
+The audit trail is an immutable record and can be used to demonstrate the robustness of annotation and ML training, both internally and also to external regulators.

 ## Audit Trail